 Demonstrated scope expansion does not equal expanding access to care

-The AMA has created over 4,500 geomaps, along with the Health Workforce Mapper (members-only and non-members versions), to demonstrate that expanding scope does not equal expanding access to care.
+The AMA has created over 4,500 geomaps, along with the Health Workforce Mapper, to demonstrate that expanding scope does not equal expanding access to care.

 For instance, AMA research shows the following:

 —Nonphysician providers (such as NPs) are more likely to practice in the same geographic locations as physicians.
 This is true even in states that allow NPs to practice independently.

 —Despite the rising number of NPs across the country, health care shortages still persist, even in states that allow NPs to practice independently.

 Engagement with the FTC and administration